Skip to main content

 conda config --set channel_priority strict

-Aside: what even is an 'environment'?
+How conda works - what even is an 'environment'?

 UNIX figures out how to find programs and other things using so-called 'environment variables'.
 You can see them all using the env command: